 Way ahead: We Kashmiris need to arm our sons and daughters with education, not guns and stones

 We Kashmiris need to arm our sons and daughters with education, not guns and stones.
 The hypocrisy from across the border is unmasked, their own country is in doldrums struggling to maintain stability.
-And we should no longer fall prey to rogues amongst us (reference made to separatist leaders) who want our children to die but their own children remain unharmed.
+And we should no longer fall prey to rogues among us (reference made to separatist leaders) who want our children to die but their own children remain unharmed.

 We need to understand that youth are vital, potential agents for positive societal change.
 But in Kashmir, the ability of young people to engage in socio-political transformation is hindered by the lack of safe space and continued political vendetta.
 There is a requirement of safe spaces for dialogue within and across academic and social institutions in Kashmir which will enhance a sense of ownership and confidence in political processes.
 But as it is said, it takes two to tango; unless we Kashmiris realize that there is a need to arm ourselves, our youth and gen-next with a clarity of thoughts, sound education system and opportunities, only then will we be able to rebuild our lost paradise, our pride which is unfortunately soaked in a bloodbath of our own children.